blue-button/bluebutton.js/README.md

 # The API

-Parse a Blue Button CCD XML document using:
+Parse a Blue Button CCD in XML using:

 ```javascript
 var bb = BlueButton(xml);